 Keynote speakers, moderators and panellists for your event

-One of Asia's most experienced commentators
+A veteran international correspondent and editor and one of Asia's most experienced commentators

-At The Economist, he was also a writer for Global Agenda, economist.com's daily online news section and authored two book-length studies for the Economist Intelligence Unit (EIU): Taiwan, Politics versus Prosperity, and China to 2000: Reform's last chance and "Taiwan: China's Last Frontier" (Macmillan 1991).
+At The Economist, he was also a writer for Global Agenda, economist.com's daily online news section and authored two book-length studies for the Economist Intelligence Unit (EIU): Taiwan, Politics versus Prosperity, and China to 2000 Reform's last chance and "Taiwan: China's Last Frontier" (Macmillan 1991).
 He is regularly interviewed on television and radio and quoted in international print media.
 Within the Economist Group, he participates as a moderator of business panels, including the recent Economist Conferences' India Government Roundtable (March 2007).

 Simon was educated at University College School, London and Trinity College, Cambridge and has a first class honours degree in Oriental Studies.
 He also attended the Beijing Languages Institute, Nanjing University, Fletcher School of Law & Diplomacy, Boston.
-He speaks English, French, German, Mandarin
+He speaks English, French, German, Mandarin.

-© Copyright 2006 - 2016 The Insight Bureau Pte Ltd
+© Copyright 2006 - 2017 The Insight Bureau Pte Ltd